-4.8.3 Onboard FDC Controller
+Onboard FDC Controller

 Select Enabled if your system has a floppy disk controller (FDC) installed on the system board and you wish to use it.
-If you install an add-in FDC or the system has no floppy drive, select disabled in this field.
+If you install and-in FDC or the system has no floppy drive, select Disabled in this field.
+The choice: Enabled, Disabled.